eugenusb/eugenusb.github.io/_posts/2021-10-11-Literary Cryptogram.md

 Before proceeding, let me describe what exactly the puzzle looks like, since there are many different kinds of crosswords called "Literary Cryptogram".
 The one that I'm referring to is composed by a set of unknown words to guess disposed one after the other and aligned by its initial letter.
 Once you discover the words by using the given clues, the initials should form the title of some literary work.
 So far, nothing unusual or extraordinary.
 What caught my attention for the first time that morning was the final restriction: the blanks come with a mapping to a rectangular grid of white and black squares in such a way that if you transcribe the letters, an excerpt from the literary work should appear.

 The creator of this puzzle, Stanko Jerebic, was born in Slovenia and became interested in crosswords as a means of perfecting his Spanish after he moved to Buenos Aires, Argentina.
 Although he held a degree in Philosophy, he had several jobs ranging from carpenter to undertaker before becoming a full-time puzzle maker.
 According to the few notes about him I could find, his use of technology was limited to the digitalization of its puzzles.
-The "Literary Cryptogram" stopped featuring in the newspaper after his [death](https://www.lanacion.com.ar/cultura/stanko-jerebic-nid948897/) in 2007.
+The "Literary Cryptogram" stopped featuring in the newspaper after his death in 2007.
 To this day, I have no clue what method he followed to prepare these peculiar crosswords.
 What I do know is how *I* would go about creating them: integer programming!

+> **Note:** Seems interesting but too long?
+Go straigth to

 > **Disclosure:** Some months after that morning, I discovered that Steve Morse had independently described the same technique I will discuss below for a similar problem [here](https://stmorse.github.io/journal/IP-Crossword-puzzles.html), so you might want to check his interesting post as well!